pchapman-uat/CSC256-7.1/README.md

 # CSC256 7.1

+## Webiste
+The website is hosted using GitHub, to view it please head to https://pchapman-uat.github.io/CSC256-7.1/
 ## Guidelines and Expectations
 1. Create a simple 3-word crossword puzzle.
 2. Create clues for each of the 3 words.